MrYCL/obb87/README.md

 # [obb87]

-An 80% ANSI keyboard designed by Geepon.
+An 80% ANSI keyboard designed by KipperSun.

 Based on [ZMK](https://github.com/zmkfirmware/zmk).